CareSet/Zermelo/README.md

     ],
 ```

-3. Change directory to your laravel project's root:
-    `cd zermelo-demo` (or whatever you named your project in step 1 of Basic Installation)

-From the command prompt at your laravel project's root, type:
+3. From the command prompt at your laravel project's root, type:
     `composer require careset/zermelo`

 4. From the command prompt at your laravel project's root, type: